jboss-fuse/fuse-karaf/quickstarts/beginner/camel-errorhandler/README.md

 To use the application be sure to have deployed the quickstart in Fuse as described above.
 Successful deployment will create and start a Camel route in Fuse.

-1. As soon as the Camel route has been started, you will see a directory `work/errors/input` in your JBoss Fuse installation.
+1. As soon as the Camel route has been started, you will see a directory `work/errors/input` in your Red Hat Fuse installation.
 2. Copy the file you find in this quick start's `src/main/fuse/data` directory to the newly created `work/errors/input` directory.
 4. Wait a few moments and you will find the files in directories under `work/errors`: